Everyone used to think that getting rid of the sounds of heavy traffic and big vehicles was as simple as throwing up a concrete sound wall.

 Using the buildings as storage or building new ones with a different orientation can help decrease noise levels.

-The material that goes on the buildings or walls makes a difference to how high frequencies are and the loudness of the sound.
+The noise absorbing material that goes on the buildings or walls makes a difference to how high frequencies are and the loudness of the sound.
+Now imagine that material being used for highway walls located next to residential neighborhoods.

 Architects and designers use textures, trim, and windows to break up the sound wave as it hits the building.
 Interior designers can add solid walls and various elements to help reduce noise even further.